Raising Penelope, My Transgender Son

 I didn't.
 I did it because over 50% of transgender teens attempt suicide and because violence against trans people is an epidemic.
 I did it because the decision to love and support him is a decision that could make the difference between life and death.
 I did it because all kids deserve respect.

-One day, about five years ago, I noticed that Penelope — once such a happy and adventurous kid — had become sad and nervous.
+One day, about 5 years ago, I noticed that Penelope — once such a happy and adventurous kid — had become sad and nervous.
 Everything about him showed signs of anxiety and anger.
-Chronic nail biting, bedwetting and nightmares plagued him.
-At two, he was carrying a burden on his shoulders much bigger than himself.
+Chronic nail biting, bedwetting, and nightmares plagued him.
+At 2, he was carrying a burden on his shoulders much bigger than himself.
 So, I sat down with him — face to face — and asked him, “What’s wrong, baby?”
 It was then that he told me, “Everyone thinks I’m a girl, and I’m not.
 I’m a boy," all the while crying deep, heavy sobs.

 I didn't.
 I did it because over 50% of transgender teens attempt suicide and because violence against trans people is an epidemic.
 I did it because the decision to love and support him is a decision that could make the difference between life and death.
 I did it because all kids deserve respect.

-One day, about five years ago, I noticed that Penelope — once such a happy and adventurous kid — had become sad and nervous.
+One day, about 5 years ago, I noticed that Penelope — once such a happy and adventurous kid — had become sad and nervous.
 Everything about him showed signs of anxiety and anger.
-Chronic nail biting, bedwetting and nightmares plagued him.
-At two, he was carrying a burden on his shoulders much bigger than himself.
+Chronic nail biting, bedwetting, and nightmares plagued him.
+At 2, he was carrying a burden on his shoulders much bigger than himself.
 So, I sat down with him — face to face — and asked him, “What’s wrong, baby?”
 It was then that he told me, “Everyone thinks I’m a girl, and I’m not.
 I’m a boy," all the while crying deep, heavy sobs.

 Advertisement